Quantitative assessment of the universal thermopower in the Hubbard model: Atomic limit

-In Fig.~\ref{fig:al_tp}, we compare Hubbard model simulation results with the atomic-limit of $S$ (Eq.~\ref{S_al}) and $S_\mathrm{Kelvin}$ (Eq.~\ref{skelvin_al}), for $t'/t=-0.25$ and $U/t = 6$ or $8$.
-The atomic-limit sign-change $p$ of $S$ shifts away from $1/3$ when $t'$ becomes non-zero, because of additional terms introduced by $t'$ in Eq.~\ref{S_al}.
-Fig.~\ref{fig:al_tp0} presents the same comparison as Fig.~\ref{fig:al_tp}, but for $t'/t=0$ and $U/t = 6$ to $10$ and focusing on lower temperatures.
-In all panels of \cref{fig:al_tp,fig:al_tp0}, we see that simulation results (unsurprisingly) match the atomic-limit approximations at high temperatures but deviate as temperature decreases.
+In Supplementary Fig.~\ref{fig:al_tp}, we compare Hubbard model simulation results with the atomic limit of $S$ (Supplementary Eq.~\eqref{S_al}) and $S_\mathrm{Kelvin}$ (Supplementary Eq.~\eqref{skelvin_al}), for $t'/t=-0.25$ and $U/t = 6$ or $8$.
+The atomic-limit sign-change $p$ of $S$ shifts away from $1/3$ when $t'$ becomes non-zero, because of additional terms introduced by $t'$ in Supplementary Eq.~\eqref{S_al}.
+Supplementary Figure~\ref{fig:al_tp0} presents the same comparison as Supplementary Fig.~\ref{fig:al_tp}, but for $t'/t=0$ and $U/t = 6$ to $10$ and focusing on lower temperatures.
+In all panels of Supplementary Figs.~\ref{fig:al_tp} and \ref{fig:al_tp0}, we see that simulation results (unsurprisingly) match the atomic-limit approximations at high temperatures but deviate as temperature decreases.

-\section{supplementary data}
+\section{Supplementary data}